drbarnz/blog/content/_index.md

 It is what all the cool cats do these days and I wanted to be apart of the cool crowd this time.

+Plus, it helps to form an idea by writing it down than just thinking about it on a bus.

 ### What do I really want this for?

-Really, my goal is to record some of my learnings so that others might be able to share the pain, save some time or even (big dream here) teach someone something.
+Really, my goal is to record some of my learnings so that others might be able to share the pain, save some time or even (big _IF_ here) teach someone something.

 I am aware my main audience is myself in 5 months when I forget what I